microsoft/LLMLingua/Transparency_FAQ.md

 }
 ```

-## How to reproduce the result in LLMLingua & LongLLMLingua?
+## How to reproduce the result in LLMLingua Series work?

 We release the parameter in the [issue1](https://github.com/microsoft/LLMLingua/issues/76), [issue2](https://github.com/microsoft/LLMLingua/issues/86).